AdobeDocs/experience-manager-65.fr-FR/help/forms/using/adobe-sign-integration-adaptive-forms.md

 1. On AEM Forms author instance, navigate to **Tools** ![hammer](assets/hammer.png) > **General** > **Configuration Browser**.
 1. On the **[!UICONTROL Configuration Browser]** page, tap **[!UICONTROL Create]**.
+   * See the [Configuration Browser](/help/sites-administering/configurations.md) documentation for more information.
 1. In the **[!UICONTROL Create Configuration]** dialog, specify a **[!UICONTROL Title]** for the configuration, enable **[!UICONTROL Cloud Configurations]**, and tap **[!UICONTROL Create]**.
 Un conteneur de configuration pour les services cloud est créé.
 1. Navigate to **Tools** ![hammer](assets/hammer.png) > **Cloud Services** > **Adobe Sign** and select the configuration container you created in the above step.